volodymyrhudyma/blog/content/blog/2020-07-11-how-to-create-custom-hooks-in-react.md

    Basically, the first time the hook renders, an empty array is being returned, as we did not manage to finish an API call yet.

-   The second render happens after we got the result from an API and updated state with it.
+   The second render happens after we receive the result from an API and update the state with it.

 ## Useful custom hooks

-In this chapter, I will share with you some custom hooks that I find very helpful.
+In this chapter, I will introduce some custom hooks that I find very helpful.

 #### Remote data fetching

 Of course, the first one is probably the most popular one.

-In this post, we build the very basic version of it, which could be extended with a lot of different features, like error handling, progress indicator, ability to use not only **axios**, but a different HTTP client.
+In this article, we built the basic version of it, which could be extended with a lot of different features, like error handling, progress indicator, the possibility to use not only **axios**, but also another HTTP client.

 For data fetching, I highly recommend you to take a look at the [`react-swr`](https://github.com/vercel/swr) library: